Best Car Battery for Arizona

 Batteries lose power over time, which is why you'll eventually need to replace it, so buying a battery that's been sitting too long means there's less power in it, to begin with.
 Try only to buy batteries made within the last six months.

 Getting a battery with a large power reserve means it's going to have more starting power.
 Batteries that test well regarding battery life are important, especially in the Arizona summers, and the goal is to get a long-lasting battery in the first place.

 Be Mindful of the Warranty

-Most batteries will have a warranty of around three years and will sometimes carry a prorated replacement warranty as well.
-The prorated warranty period will help replace the battery, but it'll still cost out of your pocket, too, so look for more extended free replacement warranties where possible.Also be wary of the specifics as the warranty can be voided from neglect or misuse.
+Most batteries will have a warranty of around three years and sometimes carry a prorated replacement warranty.
+The prorated warranty period will help replace the battery, but it'll still cost out of your pocket, too, so look for more extended free replacement warranties where possible.
+Costco has an unconditional 2-year warranty.

 Even with the best car batteries, it's important to take care of them to make sure they last in the Arizona heat.
 Follow these tips to make sure you get the most out of your battery.

 Make sure your battery is running at the proper charge from time to time.
 Two times a year is enough, and some places will even run a battery test for free.

 Dust and dirt can act as a conductor as it collects on top of your battery, draining the battery’s power, and can also lead to battery terminal corrosion, affecting the power flow.